adammurdoch/build-builder/README.md

 - Android application
     - Only a single Java project per layer.
-    - Only a single instrumented test per project.
+    - Only a single instrumented test per project, doesn't do anything.
     - No multi-dex, multi-apk splits, instant app
 - No annotation processors are used.
 - External HTTP repo